top of page

 Our neural priorities are first to survive, second to feel and third to think.

 An overproduction of stress hormones engages the survival brain and shuts down the neural pathway to our prefrontal cortex to allocate all neural resources to deal with the threat.
-Only when we feel safe and accepted can the intellectual part of the brain be fully engaged.
+Only when we feel safe can the intellectual part of the brain be fully engaged.

 But there is a fine line between motivation and frustration.
 Herein lies the “Goldilocks Rule.”
 When you do the same things over and over, the challenge diminishes along with the dopamine rush.
 When the challenge is too great, frustration generates stress hormones engaging the survival brain and pausing the thinking brain.
 The key is to find the challenges that are “just right.”